 1. The AF sends an Inventory Request to the AIoT controller.
 The AF may optionally include the following information:

 - Filter Criteria to limit the inventory to AIoT Devices matching those criteria;

+NOTE: If the AF does not provide Filter Criteria, then a full inventory of all AIoT devices reachable by the Reader(s) will be performed.

 - a list of reader IDs to limit the inventory to specific Readers;